|

 the taller and bigger they were, the more difficult it became for me.
 I

 felt I needed something more than Taekwondo.
-Within the years of
+During my years of

 Taekwondo training, I began to notice (through the movies) how much more

-Bruce Lee had improved in martial arts than anybody I knew or seen.
-My
+Bruce Lee had improved in martial arts than anybody I knew or had seen.
+Meanwhile, my

 instructor was losing his speed and power.
 The physical hardship of